Home » UPSC Syllabus 2026

 FAQs

-The notification for the UPSC Civil Services Exam 2024 will be released on 14th February, 2024.
+The notification for the UPSC Civil Services Exam 2024 will be released in February, 2026.